Skip to main content

 The QEII Centre

-The QEII has received Green Tourism and ECOsmart Gold awards, reflecting its wide-ranging commitment to sustainability across all aspects.
+The QEII has received ECOsmart Gold award, reflecting its wide-ranging commitment to sustainability across all aspects.

 • Reducing food waste by only buying what is needed